-- Academic Supervisor to support and guide the Scholar's work, to provide initial induction and to administer the Scholar's fund on their behalf. - 7.35 The Scholar must be familiar with national guidelines such as that listed in 7.34, and the Higher Education & Training Award Council's 'Research Degree Programme Policy and Criteria (2010).'8
+- 7.37.
+The HEI is responsible for the local implementation of the QQI/IUQB National Guidelines of Good Practice in the Organisation of PhD Programmes in Irish Higher Education (2009), and for endorsing the appointment of a principal Academic Supervisor to support and guide the Scholar's work, to provide initial induction and to administer the Scholar's fund on their behalf. - 7.38.
+The Scholar must be familiar with national guidelines such as that listed in 7.34, and the Higher Education & Training Award Council's Research Degree Programme Policy and Criteria (2010).